June 7, 2023

 By Simon J. Lau

-Seeing him on his touring bike made me really wish I could motorcycle across China.
-One of my goals is to create an itinerary where I visit many small and medium-sized cities and villages across China, photographing and writing about the people who live there.
-That’s something I hope to tackle soon!
+I also struck up a conversation with a motorcyclist from Sichuan province who was touring southern China and had recently passed through Guangzhou.
+Watching him on his touring bike made me wish I could do the same.
+Specifically, riding across China and visiting small and medium-sized cities and villages while photographing and writing about the people who live there.
+It’s a journey I hope to tackle someday.

 Finally, I thought it would be interesting to share an example of the Naxi people’s written language.
-While most, if not all, groups of people have a spoken language, only a small proportion have a written language.
-For instance, the Bai people from Dali didn’t have a written language, whereas the Naxi people did.
-This doesn’t necessarily imply that one group was more developed than the other, but having a written language does enable greater current and historical documentation.
+While most groups of people have a spoken language, only a small proportion also developed a written form.
+For example, the Bai people from Dali never had a written language, whereas the Naxi people did.
+Having a written language allows for richer documentation, both historically and today.

-In this instance, the CCP’s 12 core socialist values are translated into the Naxi language.
-According to a local Naxi individual I spoke with, they are still taught the Naxi language in school, both spoken and written forms.
-Unfortunately, there’s currently no software available to type Naxi characters in a text message or email, making it solely a handwritten language.
-Nevertheless, it’s fascinating to see that it’s still taught in schools, preserving this unique aspect of Naxi culture.
+In this case, the Chinese Communist Party’s 12 core socialist values were translated into the Naxi language.
+A local Naxi individual told me that students here still learn the language in school, both spoken and written forms.
+However, there is no software available to type Naxi characters in a text message or email, so it remains a handwritten language.
+With most modern communication now happening electronically, this limitation means the Naxi script rarely appears in daily life outside of classrooms or cultural displays, further reducing its visibility.

 Comments are closed.